MazontheMoon/pythonOOP-payroll/README.md

-# pythonOOP---payroll
+# Payroll with Object-Oriented Programming

-An employee payroll application with OOP
+An employee payroll application developed with OOP principles